Kevin Hayden: 2022 Primary Election

 When appointed, it was unclear if Hayden planned to seek a full term in the position.
 He subsequently declared his candidacy in February 2022 as a Democratic candidate, running against Boston City Council member Ricardo Arroyo.
 Hayden describes himself as a liberal prosecutor though during the election he was typically cast as more centrist than Arroyo.
 Hayden received endorsements from elected officials including State Senator Will Brownsberger and Boston City Councilors Frank Baker and Erin Murphy.

 The campaign was marked by controversy, especially after The Boston Globe received records of two investigations of Arroyo for committing sexual assault when he was teenager.
 Arroyo denied even knowing the investigations were opened and accused Hayden of using the power of his office to release the records which Hayden denied.
-Preempting critique from Arroyo, the District Attorney's office released a statement noting that though Arroyo was not charged with a crime that the allegations may still have been true.
+The District Attorney's office released a statement denying releasing the information noting that though Arroyo was not charged with a crime that the allegations may still have been true.
+In April of 2024 Hayden was found responsible for committing a state ethics violation by the Massachusetts State Ethics Commission who concluded that Hayden improperly used his office to discredit his political opponent and fined him $5000.
 A Boston City Council debate about removing Arroyo from chairing the Government Operations and Redistricting committees was characterized as being between those aligned behind Hayden and those aligned behind Arroyo.
 Following the debate, during a council recess an Arroyo supporter was assaulted in Boston City Hall by a Hayden supporter.

 Following the Democratic primary election held on September 6, and with results showing Hayden with a lead of approximately seven points (53.8% to 46.2%), Arroyo conceded the race via Twitter the following morning.